Upperfoot/barclays-ts-tech-test/docs/SPEC_REVIEW.md

 ### 🏦 Bank Account Design

 - ❌ Accounts references accountNumber as the path field {accountNumber}, this should be a unique identifier as the same Account Number may be used across several sort-codes (12345678 / 10-10-10 != 12345678 / 20-20-20), we should use a unique identifier in it's place, returned in responses in POST, GET (ONE/MANY), PATCH
+- ❌ Account Creation doesn't specify a Currency from the Enum (Why is accountType required, but not currency?)

 ---